-Marc Dagenais put up an interesting post on his Softball Performance blog.
-In it he identifies the characteristics he would use to determine whether an 11 or 12 year old has the potential to be an elite pitcher.
+A while back a friend put up a list on his blog.
+Unfortunately, it is no longer active, but in it he identified the characteristics he would use to determine whether an 11 or 12 year old has the potential to be an elite pitcher.
 It’s based on his experience in training, as a grad student, and coaching.

 I looked at the list and I would agree with everything he says.
 It does seems like those are the characteristics for an elite pitcher.
 The thing that might discourage many people about the list, though, is if they see their daughter doesn’t have some or all of those characteristics.
 Does that mean she shouldn’t pitch?

 Not necessarily, in my opinion.
 First of all, most of those attributes are true regardless of position.
 Becoming an elite player takes more than hard work or wanting to play at UCLA ASU.
 There’s a certain amount of good fortune involved.
 As I told my own daughter last night, certain people in the college game did a better job of picking their parents than she did.